-'''

-$ ghc -o myprog Foo.hs Main.hs -package network
+\$ ghc -o myprog Foo.hs Main.hs -package network

-'''

-- -package-id P Exposes a package like -package, but the package is named by its ID rather than by name.
+- -package-id P Exposes a package like -package, but the package is named by its installed package ID rather than by name.
 This is a more robust way to name packages, and can be used to select packages that would otherwise be shadowed.
-Cabal passes package-id flags to GHC. - -hide-all-packages Ignore the exposed flag on installed packages, and hide them all by default.
+Cabal passes -package-id flags to GHC. -package-id supports thinning and renaming described in Section 4.9.4. - -hide-all-packages Ignore the exposed flag on installed packages, and hide them all by default.
 If you use this flag, then any packages you require (including base) need to be explicitly exposed using -package options.